 BOINC - The Berkeley Open Infrastructure for Network Computing

 Starting in 2002, the BOINC network has become the world's most recognized and largest volunteer computing platform.
 It powers a wide range of research projects, making the computing power of volunteers available for research computations.
 Everyone who owns a personal computer or a similar device can participate in volunteer computing.
-They let their devices carry out computations to advance science projects they choose to support.
+They let their devices carry out computations to support science projects of their choice.
 Many enthusiasts have formed communities around science projects that continuously grow.
-Researchers benefit from getting access to the untapped potential of idling devices around the world to accelerate computing in ways never possible before.
+Researchers benefit from getting access to the untapped potential of idling devices around the world to accelerate their computation in ways never possible before.

 History of BOINC

 The open-source platform BOINC was developed in 2002 by the University of Berkley, California.
 The goal was to make the unused computing power available from a variety of computers over the internet or intranet (distributed computing) for scientific projects.
 Initially introduced as a SETI-Client, it should facilitate the administration of the SETI@home research project.
 SETI@home has set itself the task of locating extraterrestrial intelligence in space.
 For this purpose, radio telescopes are used to listen to narrow-band radio signals from space.
 Those signals are evaluated by computers of participating volunteers.